 Always personalize your automated emails

-Most tools these days have custom or personalization fields that automatically fill in information like names, dates, etc. Make use of these to personalize automated emails, so they read as if they might have been written especially to them.
+Most tools these days have custom or personalization fields that automatically fill in information like names, dates, etc. Make use of these to personalize automated emails, so they read as if you did just sit down to write it.

-One of my favorite automated processes is one that creates an email in my Draft section for every lead that sets up a consultation with me.
+One of my favorite automated processes is one that creates an email in my draft folder for every lead that sets up a consultation with me.
 They automatically get an email confirmation from my online scheduler, but I like to send one from my inbox personally.
-This email draft has a little more information about the tool I use for video meetings and gives instructions on how to reschedule our call if need be (also automated with my online meeting scheduler).
+This email draft has a little more information about the tool I use for video meetings and gives instructions on how to reschedule our call if need be.

 Use your brand voice in automations